projectslinky123/fetchAnalyticsTest/README.md

 I then flattened the receipts.json using the json functions in sql server.
 I looked for missing data. couldn't identify any missing data that could be an error.
 I looked at the dates fields to make sure that lined up.
-  found that for 13 receipts, the dateScanned was before the datePurchased.
+  found 13 receipts where the dateScanned was before the datePurchased.